Magnesium Lotion Comparisons

 Lotions are made by mixing oils and/or butters together with water.
 As we all know, oil and water do not mix - they separate.
 This creates the need for water and oil to be emulsified, meaning there must be a way to make the water and oils blend without separation.
 Otherwise, the lotion would be like an oil and water salad dressing (separate shortly after shaking the bottle).
 A chemical must be used to do this.
 There are good ones and bad ones.
-Mo' Maggie Magnesium lotion has a gentle, but effective vegan emulsifier.
+Mo' Maggie Magnesium lotion has two gentle, but effective vegan emulsifiers.

 Lotion also can be very watery because water is usually the main ingredient - otherwise you'd have a very greasy product.
 Therefore, a thickener is also added, and Mo' Maggie's thickener is a gentle vegan product.
 Thankfully with preserving mediums, emulsifiers and thickeners, the percentage rate used is very minimal.
 But they are all very necessary.